maniospas/mhash/README.md

 This is an implementation of a perfect hash function that uniquely maps a given string to a `uint16_t` identifier.
 It works by adding hash functions from a parameterized family until they combine into a unique hash.
-The main idea is that, with a large enough table holding entry position ids, collisions are rare so you will want only a few hashes.
+The main idea is that, with a large enough table holding entry ids, collisions are rare so you will want only a few hashes.

 ## :rocket: Features